Spatial raises $8 million to bring augmented reality to your office life

 Spatial is purely a software platform that has partnerships with Microsoft HoloLens but is hardware agnostic.
 Spatial also offers both web and phone apps for people who may not have access to an AR headset.

-To use Spatial, you would first pop on an AR headset and scan their current environment.
+To use Spatial, you would first pop on an AR headset and scan your current environment.
 From there, Spatial shares that environment with anyone you’d like and enables them to join the space.
 When you look around the room, you’re able to see and interact with the avatars of your co-workers.
 But more importantly, you’re all able to interact with a shared set of documents, websites, images and whatever else you or your teammates decide to put in the shared space.

 Currently, there are a handful of companies using Spatial’s technology.
 One of those companies is Ford’s incubator, Ford X, which is piloting the software to enable its teams working on mobility to collaborate remotely.
 As it stands today, Spatial can handle about 15 to 20 people at a time, but the goal is to scale up to be able to manage hundreds of people at once.